-Theorem 3.1 (Type soundness for core language).
+THEOREM 3.1 (TYPE SOUNDNESS FOR CORE LANGUAGE).
 If $\varepsilon \vdash t : \sigma$ then e either evaluates to a value or diverges.

 Our dynamic semantics does not depend on type information at run time - one may erase all types without affecting execution.
 Our definition of values is also standard.
-We prove type soundness using the standard progress and preservation lemmas
+We prove type soundness using the standard progress and preservation lemmas.

 We have also proved that type checking is decidable.
-That is, given a well-formed context $\Gamma$ and an expression t, it is decidable whether there exists a $\sigma$ such that $\Gamma \vdash t : \sigma$ .
-Because our rules are syntax-directed, showing that type checking is decidable is straightforward, given that $\mathcal U$ is decidable [Rob71].
+That is, given a well-formed context Γ and an expression t, it is decidable whether there exists a σ such that $\Gamma \vdash t : \sigma$.
+Because our rules are syntax-directed, showing that type checking is decidable is straightforward, given that \mathcal{U} is decidable [Rob65].
 The type checking algorithm may be read from the inference rules.

 We are more used to seeing unification in type inference algorithms, and it is unusual to see it in declarative type checking rules.
 The best way to think about it is this.
-A successful pattern match implies the truth of certain equality constraints among types, all of form $T \ \overline{\xi} \doteq T \ \overline{\xi'}$ , and the case alternative should be checked under these constraints.
+A successful pattern match implies the truth of certain equality constraints among types, all of form $T \overline{\xi} \doteq T \overline{\xi'}$, and the case alternative should be checked under these constraints.
 However, rather than add a set of constraints to the environment, and reason about type equality modulo those constraints, we solve the constraints to get their most general unifier, and apply the resulting substitution.
-We find that it is much easier to explain the type system to programmers in terms of an eagerly-applied substitution than by speaking of constraint sets - and the usual question of whether or not one can abstract over constraints simply does not arise.
+We find that it is much easier to explain the type system to programmers in terms of an eagerlyapplied substitution than by speaking of constraint sets - and the usual question of whether or not one can abstract over constraints simply does not arise.
 In effect, we are exploiting the special case of equality constraints to simplify the technology.

-This use of $\mathcal{U}$ is not new - it was used in essentially the same way by Coquand [Coq92] and by Jay [Jay04] (from whom we learned the trick).
-It is essential for soundness that the $\mathcal{U}$ function indeed delivers the most general unifier.
+This use of \mathcal{U} is not new - it was used in essentially the same way by Coquand [Coq92] and by Jay [Jay03] (from whom we learned the trick).
+It is essential for soundness that the \mathcal{U} function indeed delivers the most general unifier.
 (In contrast, in the conventional use of unification for type inference, any unifier is sound.)
 Why?
-Because the constraints gathered in the patterns are treated as facts in the case alternative, and we cannot soundly invent new facts - for example, we cannot suddenly assume that $\alpha$ is Int.
+Because the constraints gathered in the patterns are treated as facts in the case alternative, and we cannot soundly invent new facts - for example, we cannot suddenly assume that α is Int.

-Technically, the fact that $\mathcal{U}$ must be a most general unifier shows up in the type substitution lemma of the type soundness proof.
-In this case, we must show that even though a type substitution $\theta$ may produce a different refinement for branches of a case alternative, those branches are still well typed after substitution with $\theta$ and this new refinement.
-However, the new refinement composed with $\theta$ is a unifier for the original types, and the original refinement was the most general unifier.
-Therefore, we know that the new refinement and $\theta$ is some substitution $\theta'$ composed with the original refinement.
-We know the branch is well-typed with the original refinement, so by induction, it is well-typed after substitution by $\theta'$ .
+Technically, the fact that \mathcal{U} must be a most general unifier shows up in the type substitution lemma of the type soundness proof.
+In this case, we must show that even though a type substitution θ may produce a different refinement for branches of a case alternative, those branches are still well typed after substitution with θ and this new refinement.
+However, the new refinement composed with θ is a unifier for the original types, and the original refinement was the most general unifier.
+Therefore, we know that the new refinement and θ is some substitution θ' composed with the original refinement.
+We know the branch was well-typed with the original refinement, so by induction, it must be well-typed after substitution by θ' .